Powering Canada’s Energy Future Through Innovation

 APPLICATION NOW CLOSED

-The Energy Innovation Challenge (EIC) is a program led by Decentralised Energy Canada (DEC) in partnership with the City of Medicine Hat, aimed at accelerating Alberta’s energy transition through innovative decentralised energy solutions.
-Open to startups and established companies across Canada, the EIC invites applicants to propose technologies that improve grid resilience, reduce emissions, and enhance energy affordability.
-Selected solutions will be piloted in Medicine Hat, with access to funding, municipal support, and investor networks—positioning participants at the forefront of Canada’s clean energy future.
+The Energy Innovation Challenge (EIC) is a program managed by Decentralised Energy Canada (DEC) in partnership with the City of Medicine Hat, with funding from the City, Prairies Economic Development Canada, Natural Resources Canada, Emissions Reduction Alberta, APEX Alberta, and five Canadian early and growth stage innovators.
+The program accelerates Alberta’s energy transition through innovative decentralised energy solutions that improve grid resilience, reduce emissions, and enhance energy affordability.
+The pilot projects are located in Medicine Hat positioning winners at the forefront of Canada’s clean energy future.

 Challenge Timeline